tonico lemos auad in 'pair ii' at pizzuti collection, ohio, USA

 wayne gonzales in ‘chaos and awe: painting for the 21st century' at chrysler museum of art, virginia, USA

-16 November 2018‘Chaos and Awe: Painting for the 21st Century' is a sweeping survey of contemporary art from around the world.
-Featuring thirty-six international artists, the exhibition presents a diverse vision of contemporary life.
-Exhibiting the powerful, exciting, and destabilizing effects of 21st-century life, the show highlights the growing forces of globalism, mass migration, radical ideologies, and the rapid expansion of technology.
+16 November 2018‘Chaos and Awe: Painting for the 21st Century' is a broad survey of contemporary art that displays the powerful and destabilising effects of 21st-century life.
+Featuring thirty-six international artists, the show touches on subjects from globalism and mass migration to radical ideologies, and the rapid expansion of technology.

 thomas hirschhorn at villa stuck, munich, germany

 19 October 2018Composed of a huge landscape of ruins, 'Never Give up the Spot' stretches across three floors of the Villa Stuck.
 Visitors are invited to take a seat amongst the ruins and engage with computers and drawing materials.
 Combining destruction and creation, Hirschhorn celebrates the abolishing of dominant structures to create something new and inclusive.